federicogodan/Document-Converter/README.md

 This gem provides the functionality of convert files between diferents extensions by using the services of the aplication Document Converter located in the cloud.
 It is a Ruby on Rails application which, through the services of LibreOffice and UNO converter allows you to improve your application.
 Some of the extensions supported are: TXT, ODS, ODP, PDF, HTML, etc.
-For more information about supported formats and its dependencies go to:
-LINK

 ## Install